-The Glass House Mountains National Park has something for every kind of adventurer, spanning many kilometres of walking tracks, mountain-bike rides, rock-climbing routes, and horse-riding trails.
+The Glass House Mountains National Park has something for every kind of adventurer, spanning many kilometres of walking tracks, mountain-bike rides, rock-climbing routes and horse-riding trails.
 Depending what you and your crew are up for, it’s worth doing some research before you go, or chatting with the friendly locals manning the visitors centre.
-Our faves in a nutshell?
-Mount Beerwah stands above the rest in height, at a tall 556m above sea level.
-While a quicker hike, the summit of Mount Ngungun offers a prime selfie backdrop, and a climb up Tibro will certainly get the adrenaline pumping… just don’t look down!
-Sadly, you can’t camp in the national park itself, but there’s plenty to do to fill up a day, and the hinterland towns are but a wee drive away!
+A climb up Mount Beerwah and Mount Tibrogargan will definitely get the adrenaline pumping, but for an easier hike, hit the summit of Mount Ngungun.
+Sadly, you can’t camp in the national park itself, but there’s plenty to do to fill up a day, and the hinterland towns are but a wee drive away.

 Noosa National Park

-We know, we know—this one’s an obvious choice, but we’re sure you’ll agree it’s worthy of a spot among the best national parks on the Sunshine Coast!
-Providing the perfect combo of beach, bush, views, and things to do, Noosa National Park is a sure-fire crowd-pleaser.
+This one is an obvious choice, but it’s worthy of a top spot among the best national parks on the Sunshine Coast.
+Providing the perfect combination of beach, bush, views and things to do, Noosa National Park is a sure-fire crowd-pleaser.
 After you’ve fuelled up with a delicious brunch on Hastings Street, follow the beachside boardwalk to Little Cove where the coastal track starts.
-Several walking tracks shoot off the coastal path, so take your pick and choose your own adventure!
+Several walking tracks shoot off the coastal path, so take your pick and choose your own adventure.
 If the tides are right, a dip in the fairy pools along the way is a must, just past Granite Bay.
-A round trip of any of the tracks will be at least 5km, so you can head home knowing you’ve earned the wine and cheese that’s waiting patiently for you in the fridge.
+A round trip of any of the tracks will be at least 5km, so you can head home knowing you’ve earned the wine and cheese that’s waiting for you in the fridge.

 D’Aguilar National Park

-Pack the car, crank your best Spotify playlist, and head towards the big smoke to the D’Aguilar National Park.
-This HUGE nature reserve (36,000 hectares, in case you were wondering) has two distinct sections—the Mount Mee section and the South D’Aguilar section.
-When it comes to bushwalks and picnic spots, Mount Mee takes the cake… and it has two vehicle accessible campsites too!
-Those keen to wander off the beaten track might prefer to try the South D’Aguilar slice of the pie, boasting eight remote (read: no vehicles allowed) camping areas.
-Anywhere you choose, you’ll be surrounded by hidden gorges, green pastures, lush open rainforest, and sweeping views out to Moreton Bay and the Glass House Mountains.
+Pack the car, crank your best Spotify playlist and head towards Brisbane to the D’Aguilar National Park.
+This huge nature reserve of over 36,000 hectares has two distinct sections—the Mount Mee section and the South D’Aguilar section.
+When it comes to bushwalks and picnic spots, Mount Mee takes the cake and it has two vehicle accessible campsites too.
+Those keen to wander off the beaten track might prefer to try the South D’Aguilar option, boasting eight remote (read: no vehicles allowed) camping areas.
+Anywhere you choose, you’ll be surrounded by hidden gorges, green pastures, lush open rainforest and sweeping views out to Moreton Bay and the Glass House Mountains.
 Seeming worlds away, it’s hard to believe the D’Aguilar National Park is less than two hours down the highway.
-Queensland, you beauty!
+Queensland, you beauty.